machine-gun-dg/faqtest/README.md

 Generally, yes; however, for programs to be exposed as Web Services, the original COBOL logic must be specifically coded to support this functionality.
 If not, transforming existing CICS programs that utilize BMS maps into Web Service logic may require dedicated reengineering steps.

-### + What level of logging and tracing that will be available in solution code flow?
+### + What level of logging, monitoring and tracing that will be available in solution code flow?
-NIB provides applicative logging capabilities (e.g., Logback), allowing you to customize logging based on your specific requirements.
-In addition, NIB offers Micrometer for application metrics.
-While we demonstrate Micrometer data with Grafana in the demo, we expect you to use your preferred industry-standard telemetry tool like Dynatrace or AppDynamics.
-Micrometer's collected data can be easily integrated with these tools.
-The equivalent of Java/Micrometer in .NET is .NET/OpenTelemetry
+**Logging:** NIB components use a  java standard logging framework (SLF4J) and is deployed by default with Logback.
+Therefore, it can be used to ship logs, from the online and from the jobs, to any standard log aggregator.
+In our demo system, we use Loki as aggregator, but any other would do.
+For example, others like ElasticSearch, GCP Cloud Logging, AWS CloudWatch are some of the possible options
+<br>**Monitoring:** NIB components expose measurements and diagnostic info using the Spring standard framework, (micrometer.io).
+Therefore, they can be observed from any monitoring or alerting system.
+In our demo system, we use Prometheus to poll and collect measurements and Grafana to visualize it, but any the list of options supported by Micrometer is extensive (for example GCP Cloud Monitoring or AWS CloudWatch and many others)
+<br>**Tracing:** NIB also allows tracing, still using micrometer, so it can be integrated with tracing tools to diagnose bottlenecks and performance issues.
+In our demo system, we use a combination of Tempo and Grafana, but, of course, there are other options (Jaeger, Zipkin, GCP Cloud Trace and others).

 ###  + Is dynamic reloading of program supported ? (how is handled a new compiled version deployment)
 Once a program is compiled the equivalent .class is generated.